lfsjesus/Frogger-Game-LDTS/docs/report.md

 - **Implementation.** The Game has a state which is one of these four: MenuState, GameState, GameFinishedState or LeaderboardState.
 When the user starts the application, it is on the menu.
 If he selects the option to "Play", the state changes so the game starts running.
 If the user presses 'q' the state changes back to the menu, etc...
 - **Consequences.** This pattern minimizes conditional complexity, eliminating the need for if and switch statements in objects with different behavior.

-**Nota**: In the diagram above, it is subtended that the subclasses override the methods in italic of the superclass.
+**Note**: In the diagram above, it is subtended that the subclasses override the methods in italic of the superclass.

 **SOUND EFFECTS AND MUSIC MANAGING**
 <br>